lgactna/unr-csc23-ctf/cracking/annual-netid-reset/readme.md

 # annual-netid-reset

-*I'm tired of figuring out new passwords every time, so I've decided to make my passwords from the most random source there is - the UNR homepage!*
+*I'm tired of figuring out new passwords every time, so I've decided to make my passwords from the most random source there is - the UNR homepage!
+Can you break my password hash?*

 *The password is two 4+ letter words followed by a number scraped from the homepage, all lowercase.
 Oh, and there's an exclamation point at the end.*

+The password: `nevadaexcellence1874!`
+The hash to crack: `eb93442c65c5269a4daf74958abacc82` (provide this)

 This challenge scrapes two words and a number from a target webpage, then tacks on a punctuation mark at random.
 Users should write a script to scrape the target webpage, and will most likely want to generate a wordlist that can be fed into a high-speed cracker.